thehasankaplan/paper-replication-new/README.md

 Regenerate tables/figures using the same “frozen runs” commands above, pointing at your new run directory.

+Use the commands from the "Reproducing" section above, but replace the `paper_manifest/frozen_runs/...` paths with your new `runs/...` path.
 Notes
 Rerunning inference may incur cost depending on models and scale.
 This artifact’s primary validation path is reproducing results from the included frozen runs (no API calls).